-The three appointed positions are replenished annually via a selection process overseen jointly by the Students' Union Council Administration Committee and the Vice President (External) of the Students' Union.xiii
+The three appointed positions are replenished annually via a selection process overseen jointly by the Students' Union Council Administration Committee and the Vice President (External) of the Students' Union. xiv

-The seats on Senate standing committees are accorded to the student Senators selected through the Senate's processes.
+The seats on Senate standing committees are accorded to the student Senators selected through the Students' Union processes.

-7. Advisory & Administrative Committees (Central)
+7. ADVISORY & ADMINISTRATIVE COMMITTEES (CENTRAL)